CedarHalvorson/workout-tracker/README.md

   ![](images/workoutScreenshot.PNG)

   ## Technology
-  This app used the following Technology MongoDB, Javascript, HTML, CSS, Heroku and bootstrap.
+  This app used the following Technology MongoDB, Javascript, HTML, CSS, Express, Heroku and bootstrap.

   ## Questions
   If you have any questions feel free to contact me at the links below.